Definition of MariaDB List Databases

 SHOW (SCHEMAS | DATABASES) {LIKE ‘pattern’ | WHERE expressional statement};

-- Here, the SHOW DATABASES command on the MariaDB server host defines the list of databases whereas the SHOW SCHEMAS command defines the synonym for the previous command SHOW DATABASES.
-Again, the LIKE clause which if optionally available on its own shows which database names to counterpart.
-The other clauses such as LIKE and WHERE may be provided to select table rows by means of more common conditions.
+- Here, the SHOW DATABASES command on the MariaDB server host defines the list of databases, whereas the SHOW SCHEMAS command defines the synonym for the previous command, SHOW DATABASES.
+Again, the LIKE clause, which is optionally available on its own, shows which database names to counterpart.
+You can use other clauses like “LIKE” and “WHERE” to select table rows based on more common conditions.
+These clauses enable you to specify specific conditions or patterns for selecting rows from a table.

-- But the user will view simply those databases in MariaDB for which there is some type of privileges except having the global privileges for SHOW DATABASES.
-This kind of list can also be obtained with the command mysqlshow.
+- But the user will simply view those databases in MariaDB for which there are some privileges except having the global privileges for SHOW DATABASES.
+You can obtain this type of list using the command “mysqlshow” as well.

-- The SCHEMA used also provides database information using the table as Information_Schema_SCHEMATA_table.
-The schema stores info needed by the MariaDB/MySQL server as it executes containing different categorization as data dictionary tables holding the object metadata of database and also system tables implemented for some other functioning purposes.
+- The SCHEMA used also provides database information using the table Information_Schema_SCHEMATA_table.
+The schema stores info needed by the MariaDB/MySQL server as it executes, containing different categorizations as data dictionary tables holding the object metadata of the database and system tables implemented for other functioning purposes.

 How to list databases in MariaDB?

-In MariaDB, we will list out the databases that is present in the system or say the server.
-For this, we need to login to the shell as a root user with the particular username and password as – u root –p
+In MariaDB, we will list the databases in the system or, say, the server.
+For this, we need to login to the shell as a root user with the particular username and Password as – u root –p

-After this we need to provide the root password for logging in the shell as: Enter Password.
+After this, we must provide the root password for logging in the shell as: Enter Password.
 Otherwise, you can type the other option command to login as: – u root –pyour-specifed_passoword.
-You will then be logged in to the server as a root user and now able to continue to execute the rest of the commands as to show all the databases list.
+After logging into the server as a root user, you can proceed to execute the remaining commands to display the list of all databases.

-We will apply the command as SHOW DATABASES, to output the result set displaying currently created databases with global privileges.
+We will apply the SHOW DATABASES command to output the result set displaying currently created databases with global privileges.

-Again, if in need any user wants to list the table information available inside any databases then, we need to run the command as follows by selecting the particular database and using it to display the tables: USE Databasename and the next command will be SHOW Tables.
+Again, suppose any user wants to list the table information available inside any databases.
+In that case, we need to run the command by selecting the particular database and using it to display the tables: USE Databasename and the next command will be SHOW Tables.

 You can also view the databases in your system using the command line terminal command and without logging to the shell as -u root –specified_password –e ‘SHOW DATABASES;’

-Like for creating a new MariaDB database, we need to have granted as root users and admins with special privileges likewise we require to have the same with showing the list of databases.
+Like for creating a new MariaDB database, we need to have granted root users and admins with special privileges likewise, we require to have the same with showing the list of databases.

 Examples